-The arrival of COVID-19 in New Zealand has presented a unique set of challenges for employers.
-Whether your employees are continuing to work remotely or are unable to work at all, it is important to understand how to tackle business disruption and compensate employees properly.
+COVID-19 continues to present challenges for employers.
+Whether your employees are continuing to work remotely or are unable to work at all, it’s important to understand how to tackle business disruption and to compensate employees properly.

 Should my employees be paid reduced wages?